 In order to sustain democracy, NGOs, mulilateral institutions and businesses all need to be working together.
 Strength in numbers as they say!

-The theme for International Anti Corruption Day hasn't been announced yet but in 2014 the it was "Break the corruption chain".
+The theme for International Anti Corruption Day hasn’t been announced yet but in 2015 it was “Break the corruption chain”.
 The event meant the bringing together of students, ambassadors, officials and experts!

 School is where it all starts after all, and is the best chance to instill good morals that stay with people through to adulthood.